Ah, debt aka modern-day slave chains.

 You’ll see what I mean.

-We’ll start with making a note of the inflation rate.
+We’ll start by making a note of the inflation rate.

-On average, say the average rate of inflation is 3%.
+On average, say the rate of inflation is 3%.

 Then, we’ll make a list of debts that we have, along with the interest rates that we have to pay.

 |2||$20,000||9%||Medical Loan||Interest eligible for an income tax write-off up to $1000|